TheEucatastrophe/starwardodyssey/SRD/origins.md

 ### 6 Replica
 Replicas weren’t just created to look like organic beings, they were created to replace them.
 To what end you do not know.

 **You Get:**
 - TO BE ADDED
 - Replacement.
 Roll again on the origins table (reroll if non-human).
-You replaced their life and have been transplanted with their memories.
+You replaced their life, taking their appearance and transplanted with their memories.

 | 1d6 | What subtle tell gives your nature away? |
 |------|------|